-In general Peruvians love to snack!
-You can buy small plastic bags filled with all sorts of goodies from streets vendors around every corner, a habit many Peruvians can't break with when wandering around town, waiting for or traveling in the bus or to keep their children quiet.
-On markets, in bodegas and supermarkets you find a great variety of snacks.
+Peruvians love to snack!
+You can buy small plastic bags filled with many goodies from streets vendors around every corner, a habit many Peruvians can't break with when wandering around town, waiting for or traveling in the bus or to keep their children quiet.
+In markets, in bodegas and supermarkets, you find a great variety of snacks.
 So the choice might be difficult.
-In rustic restaurants Peruvian bread rolls or snacks are served as a small welcome starter, in bars to accompany a Pisco Sour or beer.
+In rustic restaurants, Peruvian bread rolls or snacks are served as a small welcome starter, in bars to accompany a Pisco Sour or beer.
 At home many Peruvians love to have different varieties of (hot) chips with spicy salsas.
 Mostly typical Peruvian noshes are around for centuries and use local ingredients like corn varieties, potatoes, beans, bananas or dried fruits.

 Cancha Salada is a popular snack in Peru already consumed by ancient cultures.
 Maiz cancha, a special corn variety, is roasted in some oil and then salted to get a delicious nosh that can be bought on the street or is served in some restaurants as welcome.

 Like everywhere in the world, popcorn is mostly fancied by children.
 In Peru there are numerous "popcorn" varieties.
 It's not only made from the usual popping corn, but also from large kernels corns, Kiwicha or quinoa giving the good old popcorn a completely new, but interesting and very tasty touch.

 Popular around the country, chifle can be bought with street vendors, at kiosks, bodegas, on the market or supermarket.
 Finely sliced green or ripe bananas are fried in oil and then seasoned with salt.
 Depending on the banana variety and the maturing of the banana the taste can be sweeter or more savory.